Christopher Smith, Ph.D.

 Phone: (443) 923-9555

 Dr. Smith received his bachelor's and master's degrees from the University of Colorado with a major in Psychology.
 He also received his doctoral degree in Special Education from the University of Kansas.
-His doctoral work focused on quantitative and qualitative research methods in special education, public school reform, and public health administration.

 Dr. Smith is responsible for the development and management of the Maryland Center for Developmental Disabilities (MCDD).
 This is one of 67 Centers of Excellence across the nation funded through the DDA act and partnering with their state's respective DD Council and Protection and Advocacy organizations.